 Herd Health Management and Biosecurity

-Good management practices form the backbone of BVD prevention.
-A few simple steps can dramatically reduce the risk of bringing the virus into your herd:
+Good management practices are really the foundation of preventing BVD.
+A few simple steps can go a long way in reducing the chances of the virus entering your herd.

 These basic actions not only help with BVD but also reduce the risk of viral diarrhea in calves, which often occurs when the virus is active in the herd.